How Exmouth in Bloom is funded:

 - The calendars, shopping bags and notelets are on sale at all of our plant sales and contact numbers are displayed in town for people to contact us if they wish to make a purchase at other times.

-- Exmouth Tourist Information Centre supports our presence in the town
+- Exmouth Town and Tourist Information Centre supports our presence in the town

-- Exmouth in Bloom has benefitted from Tesco Bags for Life scheme, which supports projects in the local community.
+- Exmouth in Bloom has benefitted from Tesco Bags for Life scheme, which funds projects in the local community.
 We are very grateful for this donation.

 - Marks and Spencer Foodhall has been supportive and appreciative of the EiB floral displays that frame its building.